tattle-made/viral-spiral-backend/deck_generators/README.md

 By default this script divides the cards into bias cards and non bias cards.
 Bias cards are the ones which have a bias against a community of particular colored shirts.
 Non bias cards are the remaining.
 With a given probability it (currently 20%) it presents bias cards.
 Moreover whenever a non-bias card is displayed, the probability of the information on it being fake is: `tgb`/15.
 The script assumes that all the cards are passed atleast once and thus whenever a bias card or a fake information card appears the value of `tgb` goes up by 1.

-## Second

-`second.py` is the proof of concept of deck generator alpha and serves as a scaffolding for the creation of `first.py` and this file essenatially combines the logic in `deck-generator-alpha.py` with the ORM related logic required to read from the database.